sagarbasavaraj/github-repos-web/src/app/shared/directives/Readme.md

-## This folder contains all core functionalities of app like auth, request and error interceptors
+## This folder contains common directives of application.